kai3341/wrap-mutant/packages/react/README.md

 General rule sounds like:

-> If you are calling methods of `wrap`ped object and you are sure these methods implementation is not an arrow function, you have have to `bind callables` before `wrap`ping.
+> If you are calling methods of `wrap`ped object and you are sure these methods implementation is not an arrow function, you have to `bind callables` before `wrap`ping.

+---

 # Any questions?